wutscho/test/Readme.txt

 some content to read.
 blabla.

 This should be in master.
+[SoftDelete]